 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Mississippi State, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Mississippi State, approximately 53% of students took out student loans averaging $6,916 a year.
-That adds up to $27,664 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Mississippi State, approximately 43% of students took out student loans averaging $7,115 a year.
+That adds up to $28,460 over four years for those students.

 Contact details for Mississippi State are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Communication & Media Studies||163||$30,675|